JavIsso/Cv-Porfolio/readme.md

 ---

 ## Summary
 Product Designer with over 17 years of experience in multimedia design and creative direction, specializing in user-centered design, workflow optimization, and cross-functional collaboration.
-Skilled in Adobe XD, Blender, Unity, and various project management tools, with a passion for creating engaging, functional, and visually compelling products that exceed user expectations.
+Skilled in Adobe XD, Blender, Unity, and various project management tools, with an intermediate English proficiency  (B1/B2) enabling effective communication in international settings.
+Passionate about creating engaging, functional, and visually compelling products that exceed user expectations.
 Proven ability to optimize processes, improve usability, and elevate the overall quality of digital products.

 ---
 ## Achievements